shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 - **Positional arguments**.
 For a few input files.
 - A **file list** via the flag `-X/--infile-list`  with one file per line.
   **It can be STDIN (`-`)**, e.g., you can filter a file list and pass it to `lexicmap index`.
-  *The flag `-S/--skip-file-check` is optional for skiping input file checking if you believe these files do exist*.
+    - **The flag `-S/--skip-file-check` is optional for skiping input file checking if you believe these files do exist**.
+    Because, by default, LexicMap checks the existence of all input files, which would take tens of minutes for >1M files.
 - A **directory** containing input files via the flag `-I/--in-dir`.
     - **Multiple-level directories are supported**.
 So you don't need to saved hundreds of thousand files into one directoy.
     - **Directory and file symlinks are followed**.